 Organizations like AIGA Women Lead believe that encouraging greater empathy – the ability to understand someone from their point of view – might contribute to closing gaps in gender equality.
 The question remains, however, of how to cultivate and grow empathy.

 Disciplines like anthropology that rely on the researchers’ empathetic abilities to conduct ethnography might offer answers.
 Conducting ethnography requires researchers to understand the world from a respondents’ point of view and set aside their own assumptions.

 Anthropologists refer to this as the “emic” perspective – the research subject’s perspective.
-In contrast is the “etic” perspective, which is an outsider’s viewpoint.
+This stands in contrast to the “etic” perspective, which is an outsider’s viewpoint.
 Anthropologists apply both perspectives to explore and understand human behavior.

-Anthropology also stresses the maxim of cultural relativism – the idea that someone’s practices, beliefs and values follow culturally based-logic and should not be judged according to a different culture’s terms.
+Anthropology also stresses the maxim of cultural relativism – the idea that someone’s practices, beliefs, and values follow culturally based-logic and ought to not be judged according to the terms of a different culture.

 The idea of cultural relativism originally presented a few problems for anthropologists: How would they dismantle the cultural assumptions biasing their perspectives of other cultures?
 And how would they understand strange and unfamiliar cultural practices as an insider would?

 Ethnography arose as a method of overcoming the limits of ethnocentrism to understand others on their own terms.
 Living and participating in the daily life of others enables researchers to contextualize habits and beliefs that initially seem strange but make sense as a part of a greater whole.

 “Cultural relativity, to phrase it in starkest abstraction, states the relativity of the part to the whole.
 The part gains its cultural significance by its place in the whole and cannot retain its integrity in a different situation.”